 Now onto the Multiplayer.
 Back in 2007 this was the hottest thing since Halo, allowing players to run and gun, earn killstreaks, and even unlock new camos for their favourite weapons.
 The maps, which are now regarded as ‘classics’ were also really fun to play on, with the likes of Shipment, Vacant and Crash reappearing in multiple other Call of Duty titles.

-While Call of Duty 4: Modern Warfare almost takes the crown, my all-time favourite game in the franchise (and probably most played) goes to Black Ops 2.
+While Modern Warfare 2 almost takes the crown, my all-time favourite game in the franchise (and probably most played) goes to Black Ops 2.

 While the story was good; a nice continuation of the Black Ops timeline, Multiplayer and Zombies was where it was at.
-Black Ops 2 was also unique in that it even featured multiple endings depending on the players’ actions in-game, including a touching reunion between Woods and Mason.
+Black Ops 2 was also unique in that it even featured multiple endings depending on the players’ actions in-game, including a (totally not canon) touching reunion between Woods and Mason.

 I spent countless hours grinding to master prestige (my first ever) on BO2 and earning diamond camo, because the game was simply fun to play.
 It was a casual experience which also rewarded skilled players who knew the maps with extremely powerful scorestreaks (the best of any COD game to date).
 Using streaks like the VSAT and the Swarm while playing on maps with near perfect flow just kept me coming back for more (the DLC maps were also among some of the best).
 Zombies was also top-notch, debuting some of my favourite maps in the series such as Buried, Mob of the Dead and Origins.

-So that’s the Call of Duty tier list!
+So that’s my rankings for Call of Duty!
 Where would you place your favourite games?
 Share your lists in the comments or over on Facebook & Twitter.

 To read more about the site: Go here